syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _DataGrid with filtered records that contain the word “son”_

-> Note: View.Filter is not applied when itemssource is DataTable.
+N> View.Filter is not applied when itemssource is DataTable.

 ### How To